Idadelveloper/Golang-CRUD-API/README.md

 # Golang-CRUD-API
-A simple CRUB backend application in Golang
+A simple CRUD backend application for movies in Golang